-Substance abuse prevention work is a process
+Substance misuse prevention work is a process

 Community members who have formed a coalition are most effective when they plan.
 Planning can be time intensive and complex, but it helps achieve goals and sustain them.
 A coalition’s plan provides a road map for measuring change and it can be challenging to measure something which was prevented from happening.
 This makes it all the more important to evaluate outcomes associated with the root causes.